lionheart/django-pyodbc/README.md

 --------

 * Supports Django 1.4+.
+* Native Unicode support.
+Every string that goes in is stored as Unicode, and every string that goes out of the database is returned as Unicode.
+No conversion to/from intermediate encodings takes place, so things like max_length in CharField works just like expected.
+* Both Windows Authentication (Integrated Security) and SQL Server Authentication supported.
 * Supports LIMIT+OFFSET and offset w/o LIMIT emulation under SQL Server 2005.
 * Supports LIMIT+OFFSET under SQL Server 2000.
 * Transparently supports Django's TextField both under SQL Server 2000 and 2005.